Summary

 is a nested

-includes both the replicates (if fitted with replicates) and the full
+includes both the partitions (if fitted with partitions) and the full

 model.